01-edu/public/subjects/evenlength/README.md

 ### Instructions

 Write a function that receives a slice of strings and returns a new slice with the strings in which the length is even.
+When the slice is empty or there are no even strings return an empty slice.

 ### Expected function